Lionel LeMoine FitzGerald: Death

 FitzGerald died in Winnipeg of a heart attack on August 5, 1956.
 His ashes were spread in a field in Snowflake, Manitoba.

 Teaching

 In 1924, FitzGerald began teaching at the Winnipeg School of Art.
 He was promoted to principal of the school in 1929, a position he held until 1947.

 Honours

-The University of Manitoba recognized FitzGerald's contributions with an honorary doctorate in 1952.
+The University of Manitoba recognized FitzGerald's contributions with an honorary doctorate in 1952 (L.L.D.).
 The Winnipeg School of Art was renamed the School of Art when it affiliated with the University of Manitoba in 1950.

 In 2003, the Royal Canadian Mint produced a gold coin based on FitzGerald's 1929 work Houses.

 In 2004, FitzGerald was inducted into the Winnipeg Citizens Hall of Fame for his contributions to the arts.